🎉 Fan Zones

 FIFA Fan Festival Miami — Bayfront Park

-The official Miami FIFA Fan Festival runs June 13 - July 19, 2026 at Bayfront Park, with all ages welcome and FREE entry.
-436,000+ sq ft footprint, 30,000 daily capacity.
-Massive LED screens for live match broadcasts (all 104 World Cup matches), FIFA legends, mascot meet-and-greets, the 10,000-capacity amphitheater for live music, cultural showcases of Cuban / Latin American / Caribbean artists, water-jetpack shows on Biscayne Bay, and curated Cuban / Latin / Caribbean food vendors.
+The official Miami FIFA Fan Festival runs June 13 – July 5, 2026 at Bayfront Park — 23 days of free, walk-up entry (no registration system).
+436,000+ sq ft footprint, 30,000 daily capacity, 10,000-capacity amphitheater for live concerts.
+Programming includes massive LED screens for live match broadcasts, FIFA legends, mascot meet-and-greets, the 10,000-capacity amphitheater for live music, cultural showcases of Cuban / Latin American / Caribbean artists, water-jetpack shows on Biscayne Bay, and curated Cuban / Latin / Caribbean food vendors.
 Adjacent to the Bayfront Park Metromover station (FREE) and a 10-min walk from MiamiCentral Brightline.

 FREE Entry